 Force equals mass times acceleration is as true in the natural world as it is in organizational dynamics.
-Here at Labster, we have roughly doubled in size each of the past two years and our ‘acceleration’ has grown exponentially; moving into 2017, we have a lot of positive momentum driving us forward.
-But before we launch into our 2017 preview, what happened in 2016 to set us on this course?
+Here at Labster, we have roughly doubled in size each of the past two years and our ‘acceleration’ has grown exponentially.
+Moving into 2017, we have a lot of positive momentum driving us forward.
+But before we launch into our 2017 preview, let’s take a look at what happened in 2016 to set us on this course.

 2016 was filled with many positive activities, ranging from expanding our amazing Labster team to include 34 additional team members, to nearly doubling our simulation catalog from 30 to nearly 50 unique offerings.
 Our current team brings knowledge, heart, commitment, and experience in exponential relation to their number, and our simulations are directly benefiting from their skills.
 As a result, our dynamic organizational culture is becoming a cornerstone of the value that we offer to clients and partners.

-In 2016, we explored additional ways to create deeper student outcomes via technological tools, including increasing our research into VR solutions.
-We launched our first app on Google Daydream to quick success; this new simulation was the direct result of grant funding that we received in 2015 to start adapting educational tools to VR-based technologies.
+In 2016, we explored additional ways to create deeper student outcomes via technological tools, including increasing our research on VR.
+We launched our first app on Google Daydream, which quickly became successful.
+This new simulation was the direct result of grant funding that we received in 2015 to start adapting educational tools to VR-based technologies.
 While VR-based education solutions are not the benchmark in the educational landscape, we want to be ready if it achieves that mark!

 Labster also extended its global reach last year in a variety of domains.
 This is just a sample of some of our collaborations and milestones:

 - We spent time in Dubai participating in the inaugural Dubai Future Accelerators (DFA) event (30 teams participated, out of an applicant pool of nearly 3000 applicants).
 The DFA increased our visibility in the Middle East, and helped to develop Labster’s partnership network.